facebook-no-script-alt

 Your plan should allocate time for reviewing content, completing NCLEX practice questions, and taking mock exams.
 Stick to your schedule and track your progress to ensure you cover all areas before the exam.

-At Archer Review, we have three main study calendars that students can use, including the three, six, and twelve-week NCLEX study plans.
-For students who have recently graduated nursing school and feel like the content is still fresh in their mind, the three-week calendar will typically be very effective.
+At Archer Review, we offer students a flexible study calendar, including the 3-week, 4-week, 6-week, 9-week, or 12-week study options.
+For students who have recently graduated from nursing school and feel like the content is still fresh in their minds, the three-week calendar will typically be very effective.

 For students who have been out of school for a while and need a more comprehensive review, the six-week calendar will cover the most high-yield concepts that are likely to show up on the NCLEX exam.